zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 https://github.com/zeta-chain/example-contracts/tree/main/omnichain/staking/tasks

+When copying these files make sure to also copy the helper function `convertToHexAddress.ts` in the `lib` directory.

 To perform the actions above, the tasks simply send transactions to the TSS address on the connected chain with the encoded data in the `data` field of the transactions.